sydasif/ansible-lab/README.md

 # Ansible Client and Server Lab

 Ansible is an open-source, powerful, and simple tool for client-server and network device automation.
 To Installing Ansible, no special server or workstation is required.
 The only requirement is Python and SSH installed on the control node.
 Ansible is agent-less, which means nothing to install on a client only Python is installed and SSH is enabled.
-Ansible every time use SSH, what it does on manage nodes.
+Ansible every time use SSH or paramiko, what it does on manage nodes.
 For manage nodes, in the case of networking devices python is not required in all cases.

 ## Ansible Installation